queise/Recommender/README.md

 # Recommender
 A recommender system for purchase data using Python and Spark.

-Please look at the [Description_Exploration.ipynb] to understand how it works.
+Please look at the IPython Notebook [Description_Exploration](Description_Exploration.ipynb) to understand how it works.